mefengl/what-i-learn/README.md

 08

-https://flowbite.com/docs/components/chat-bubble , Learned to write a chat bubble component by tailwind.
+https://flowbite.com/docs/components/chat-bubble , Learned to write a chat bubble component by tailwind

+13

+https://supabase.com/docs/guides/auth/redirect-urls , When use supabase auth, the redirect url should be added in the auth settings